What British standards impact tiled roof specification

 BS 5534 - design and installation of slated and tiled roofs

-BS 5534:2014 is the code of practice for slating and tiling, including shingles, for pitched roofs and vertical tiling.
+BS 5534:2014+A2:2018 is the code of practice for slating and tiling, including shingles, for pitched roofs and vertical cladding.

-Roofing battens must also meet BS 5534 requirements, and there are a number of batten sizes specified, which depend on type of roof tile and rafter spans.
-Battens must be appropriately marked and be accompanied by documentation including the name of supplier, origin (i.e. species code), grading, basic size, and type of preservative and method of treatment used.
-Read more about batten spacing and installation for roof tiles.
+Roofing battens must meet BS 5534 requirements.
+Battens must be appropriately marked and be accompanied by documentation including the name of supplier, origin (i.e. species code), grading, size, type of preservative and method of treatment used.

 BS 5250 - Ventilation and moisture control

-It describes the causes and effects of surface and interstitial condensation in buildings and gives recommendations for its control, with a specific section for the control of condensation in roofs (pages 152-157).
+The standard provides a whole building approach to moisture safe design and gives recommendations for its control.
+The causes and effects of surface and interstitial condensation in buildings are covered, with a specific section for the control of condensation in roofs.

-More detailed information on all of the requirements is given in our Roofing specification guide, or in our posts on:
+More detailed information on all of the requirements is given in our Roofing specification guide.

 • Considering moisture generated by the construction process, building occupants and weather

-• Sealing ceilings to curb the transfer of moist air into roof spaces
+• Providing well-sealed ceilings to minimise the transfer of moist air into roof spaces

 • Avoiding construction gaps